 - Christel Passink, Artists In Education Program Manager

-Additional support and collaboration comes from Steele & Associates LLC; Carson City Courthouse; Carson City Library; Carson City, Douglas, and Lyon counties School Districts; Healthy Communities Coalition, Dayton; Sierra Nevada College; Saint Mary’s Arts Center; and Boeger Winery.
+Additional support and collaboration comes from Steele & Associates LLC; Carson City Courthouse; Carson City Library; Carson City, Douglas, and Lyon counties’ school districts; Healthy Communities Coalition, Dayton; Sierra Nevada College; Saint Mary’s Arts Center; and Nevada Green.

-CCAI is a participating member of the Carson City Arts & Culture Coalition.
+CCAI is a participating member of the Carson City Arts & Culture Coalition, Downtown 20/20, and Americans for the Arts.

-The board and staff gratefully acknowledge the individuals, members, businesses, foundations, corporations, and public agencies whose support makes the many CCAI programs possible.
+The board and staff gratefully acknowledge the individuals, members, businesses, foundations, corporations, and public agencies whose support makes CCAI’s many programs possible.

 CCAI is a 501(c)3 nonprofit organization registered with the state of Nevada and the United States.